-REMINDER - Nominations Open for 2015 Elsevier Foundation Awards in Physics and Maths
+EXTENDED DEADLINE! - Nominations for 2015 Elsevier Foundation Awards in Physics and Maths

 This year's Elsevier Foundation Awards in Physics and Maths are for Early-Career Women Scientists in the Developing World.
 So - OWSD Members - if you know a young, gifted and determined mathematician or physicist who deserves recognition and encouragement, and who has demonstrated her commitment to enabling other women scientists to build successful research careers, fill out the nomination form below!
-The deadline is 17 October 2014.
+The EXTENDED deadline is 15 NOVEMBER 2014.

 These Awards for Early-Career Women Scientists in the Developing World were launched in 2012 by The Elsevier Foundation, TWAS and OWSD to celebrate the achievements of women scientists in the early stages of their careers, with the aim of creating role models for other women to follow- a step which is critical for retaining top talent and building a stronger research culture in developing countries.